IshitaSrivast/nft_smart_contract/README.md

 To deploy a subgraph, we firstly deploy the smart contract and get the address where the smart contract is deployed.
 Then, the following commands are executed:

+ `npm install -g @graphprotocol/graph-cli`

+For creating a new project from an example subgraph, the command is:
- npm install -g @graphprotocol/graph-cli graph init --studio <SUBGRAPH_SLUG>
+ `graph init --studio <SUBGRAPH_SLUG>`

-I am currently working on NFT tracking system.
+The schema for your subgraph is in the file schema.graphql I am currently working on NFT tracking system.
+The above smart contract gives a collection ID to the non-fungible tokens.
+While creating a schema for the GraphQL, following entities have been defined.
+Token ID
+Owner
+Price